shubhamyadav-coditas/Groovy-AST-Diff/README.md

 - Poetry (0.21.3)
 - Tree-sitter CLI (0.20.8)

 > **Note**: `tree-sitter-cli` is a native binary and cannot be installed via poetry dependencies.
 It must be installed separately as a system dependency.
-On windows, use WSL for installing tree-sitter-cli
+On windows, use WSL for installing tree-sitter-cli.
+Command : npm install -g tree-sitter-cli

 ### Setup